DLibatique/LATN102-S20/vocab/master.md

 impleō, implēre, implēvī, implētus - to fill up
 in (+ abl.) - in, on
 in (+ acc.) - into
-incipiō, incipere, incēpī, inceptus - to begin
+incipiō, incipere, incēpī, inceptus - to begin (+ inf.)
 incolumis, incolume - unharmed, safe
 inde - from there, thence
 infestus, -a, -um - hostile, enemy